The Barbarian is a 1933 film directed by Sam Wood.

 - A Match Made in Stockholm: Jamil kidnaps Diana, briefly hands her over to Achmed Pasha, has a change of heart and re-kidnaps her for his own sake, and eventually rapes her.
 She winds up falling in love with him and runs away with him in the end.

 - Ms. Fanservice: Myrna Loy as Diana checks every fanservice box there was in 1933.
-Sexy Backless Outfit, Stocking Filler, tight dresses, Lingerie Scene, one of the most daring Bathtub Scenes of the era, and Absolute Cleavage.
+Sexy Backless Outfit, Stocking Filler, tight dresses, Lingerie Scene, one of the most daring Bathtub Scenes of the era, and a Navel-Deep Neckline.

 - Rape Discretion Shot: After having "rescued" her from Achmed Pasha, Jamil takes Diana to a small oasis to stop for the night.
 He grabs her and kisses her forcefully.
 The scene then cuts away, but from her tear-streaked face and Thousand-Yard Stare the next morning it seems clear that she was raped.

 - Romantic False Lead: It's perfectly clear that Diana won't end up with her stuffy, boring Disposable FiancÚ Gerald, even if he didn't say stuff like "Well, I realize that there are such things as romance and poetry and all that sort of rot."

 - Romanticized Abuse: Jamil kidnaps Diana, literally drags her across the desert (he's on a horse, she is on foot tied to the saddle), then rapes her.
 They fall in love, and run away together at the end.